27Bslash6/docker/nginx-pagespeed/README.md

 Nginx is compiled from mainline source according to Ubuntu compile flags, with the following modifcations:
 - includes latest OpenSSL 1.0.1 sources - https://www.openssl.org/source/
 - includes latest Google Pagespeed - https://github.com/pagespeed/ngx_pagespeed/releases
 - includes headers-more module to enable removal of sensitive headers such as X-Powered-By
 - `http_ssi_module` and `http_autoindex_module` disabled

 HTTPS is configured using modern sane defaults, including
-- Mozilla's intermediate cipher string - see https://wiki.mozilla.org/Security/Server_Side_TLS
+- Mozilla's intermediate profile - see https://wiki.mozilla.org/Security/Server_Side_TLS
 - SSLv2 and SSLv3 are disabled, TLSv1 TLSv2 and TLSv3 are enabled
 - Automatic generation of a 2048bit DH parameter file if one is not provided
-- Self-signed SSL certificates are generated on build, and stored in `/etc/nginx/ssl/default.key` `/etc/nginx/ssl/default.crt`.
+- Self-signed SSL certificates are generated on first container start, and stored in `/etc/nginx/ssl/default.key` `/etc/nginx/ssl/default.crt`.
 To install your own certificates I recommend creating an `ssl` and `sites-enabled` folder and mounting these folders as volumes, alongside your `www` volume.

 Nginx changelog: http://nginx.org/en/CHANGES